thecodest-co/slack-bot-vacation-reminder/README.md

     --image-tag-mutability MUTABLE
 ```

 Repository name should be the same as name in env var `ECR_REPOSITORY` in GH action file.
-Flag `MUTABLE` gives possibility to redeploy image with the same TAG.
+Flag `MUTABLE` gives
+possibility to redeploy image with the same TAG.

 ## Installation

 Installation process is very easy.
 When you have configured all secrets and create ECR registry, just
-run `prod-deploymant` workflow.
+run `prod-deployment` workflow.
 It will create docker Image, push it to registry and register new lambda function based
 on this image.

 ### Post installation steps

 After first installation you need to setup trigger that will be apply function.
 For this log in to AWS Lambda, and
 select `holiday-reminder` function.
-Then click `Add trigger` button
+Then click `Add trigger` button:

 ![](/img/lambda1.png)